 How to get there from Maseru

 Take the road towards Teyateyaneng (often called just TY) before turning southeast towards Mateka and Thaba Bosiu.
-About 18 kilometres along this road, signs to the caves will point you down a small, bumpy road towards the visitor centre, where you must pick up a guide to show you around.
-At just R10 per person it’s a steal.
+About 18 kilometres along this road, signs to the caves will point you down a small, bumpy road towards the visitor centre, where you must pick up a guide (for a small fee) to show you around.
 In addition, your guide will ask you to give some money to the people you photograph or those whose homes you enter.

 Like it?
 Pin this image!